-Recently, an article published in the Washington Post by columnist George Will that was syndicated in other papers said the following:
+Bill Donohue comments on an article in yesterday's Washington Post by columnist George Will; it is syndicated in other papers today:

 "He [the pope] stands against modernity, rationality, science and, ultimately...open societies."
 This is the kind of anti-Catholic trope that uneducated bigots have been trotting out for about a century.
 Now it is being advanced by George Will, an atheist whose latest cause is assisted suicide.
 He is an educated man, but his grasp of Catholicism is on a par with that of Bill Maher's.